Port Washington Narrows

 It is through this 3 mi channel that Dyes Inlet drains into Sinclair Inlet and into Puget Sound.
 Tidal currents attain velocities in excess of 4 knots at times.

-The Narrows divide the city of Bremerton into east and west portions, which are connected by the Manette Bridge and the Warren Avenue Bridge.
+The Port Washington Narrows divides the city of Bremerton into east and west portions, which are connected by the Manette Bridge and the Warren Avenue Bridge.
 There are a number of petroleum distribution facilities with storage tanks and receiving wharves along the western shore of the Narrows between the Manette Bridge and Phinney Bay.